 - Yellow mustard

-- Harissa paste: Can be purchased at your local store or try making it homemade.
+- Harissa paste: This can be purchased at your local store, or you can try making it homemade.

 - Salt & pepper